IvanDimitrov2002/gulp-boilerplate/README.md

 - Live reloading
 - Cache busting
-- SCSS converted to css, auto prefixed and minified with sourcemaps)
+- Sass converted to css, auto prefixed and minified with sourcemaps
-- Javascript concatenated into a single file, minified with sourcemaps and supports ES6)
+- JavaScript concatenated into a single file, minified with sourcemaps and supports ES6
 - Image minifying
-- SCSS Normalize/Reset (default is Normalize)
+- Normalize/Reset (default is Normalize)

 ## Getting Started